Straight Tail Meaurroway Opessa: Legacy and intermarriages

 Unlike other Native American Chiefs before him, Straight Tail did not discourage interracial marriage.
 He encouraged a good relationship with the Europeans.
 His daughter, Sewatha, married French-Canadian trader and explorer, Martin Chartier.
 Other children and their descendants also married whites.
 One grandson was Peter Chartier, who was active in opposition to the British in the French and Indian War.

-Because of these marriages, many of his modern-day descendants include people that have Caucasian features.

 Straight Tail's son, Opessa Straight Tail (1664-1750) became chief of his Pekowi band in 1697 and signed several peace treaties with William Penn before deciding to lead his people to the Ohio River Valley in about 1727.

 Two of Straight Tail's grandchildren, Loyparcowah and Meshemethequater, were also Shawnee leaders at Lower Shawneetown.
 One of his great granddaughters, Margaret Tecumsapah Opessa, was stepmother to Colonel Alexander McKee (1735-1799).